Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 #
 kernel http://<YOUR_IP>:9000/bzImage root=/dev/nfs initrd=http://<YOUR_IP>:9000/dts-base-image-genericx86-64.cpio.gz
 initrd http://<YOUR_IP>:9000/dts-base-image-genericx86-64.cpio.gz
-module http://<YOUR_IP>:9000/ipxe-commands /sbin/ipxe-commands mode=755
+module http://<YOUR_IP>:9000/custom-script /sbin/ipxe-commands mode=755
 boot
 ```

-* Copy your `ipxe-commands` script in this same directory
+* Copy your `custom-script` script in this same directory

 * Enter the iPXE shell on your device and load `dts.ipxe` chainboot file: